pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.5

+November 3, 2023

+- New map marker styles, as well as location name labels becoming visible as you zoom
+- Map markers with more machines will appear above those with fewer
+- Fix bug where setting distance unit to km was resetting back to miles
+- Require users to confirm account via email before logging in after account creation

 ### 5.3.4

+October 6, 2023

 - Fixed the splash screen bug
 - Added a "none found" message when the map is showing an area (or filtered search) that contains no locations